 The average manual supervisor reports spending 30% of their time each year on repetitive training activities.
 Skilled workers may spend 20% of their time mentoring new hires.
 Assuming supervisors earn $60,000 and mentors earn $48,000, you’re losing nearly $30,000 per year on indirect costs.

 Ineffective training isn’t the answer since it can lead to more costly turnover, mistakes, and accidents.

 If you call your salaried employees on to work extra hours, you may need to compensate them.
 This can trigger tax restarts, a direct cost via increased tax liability.

-Every hour you spent on recruiting, interviewing, and training your employees, you could use for other projects.
-In some cases, there can be high indirect costs when your talents are diverted away from strategically valuable work to cover employee fluctuation.
+Every hour you spent on recruiting, interviewing, and training your employees, you could use it for other projects.
+In some cases, there can be high indirect costs when your talents are diverted away from strategically-valuable work to cover employee fluctuation.